Ken Griffin (businessman)

-Kenneth Cordele Griffin (born October 15, 1968) is an American hedge fund manager, entrepreneur and investor.
+Kenneth Cordele Griffin (born 1968) is an American hedge fund manager, entrepreneur and investor.
 He is the founder, chief executive officer, co-chief investment officer, and 80% owner of Citadel LLC, a multinational hedge fund.
 He also owns Citadel Securities, one of the largest market makers in the United States.

-As of October 2025, Griffin had an estimated net worth of $50.4 billion, making him the world's 21st-richest person.
-He was included in Forbes's 2023 list of the United States' Most Generous Givers, according to which he has donated $1.56 billion to various charitable causes, primarily in education, economic mobility, and medical research.
+As of January 2026, Griffin had an estimated net worth of $51.2 billion, making him the world's 34th-richest person.
+In 2015, he made the largest private art deal in history when he bought two paintings, Willem de Kooning's Interchange and Jackson Pollock's Number 17A, for $500 million.

-Griffin has contributed hundreds of millions of dollars to political candidates and causes, usually Republican or conservative in ideology.
+Griffin was included in Forbess 2023 list of the U.S.'s Most Generous Givers, according to which he had donated $1.56 billion to various charitable causes, primarily in education, economic mobility, and medical research.
+He has also contributed hundreds of millions of dollars to political candidates and causes, usually Republican or conservative in ideology.
+Griffin is a member of The Business Council.

 Early life and education

 Griffin was born in 1968 in Daytona Beach, Florida, the son of a building supplies executive.
 His father had various jobs, and was a project manager for General Electric.
-Griffin's grandmother, Genevieve Huebsch Gratz, inherited an oil business, three farms, and a seed business.
+Griffin's grandmother, Genevieve Huebsch Gratz, inherited an oil business, three farms, and a seed business after her husband and multiple relatives died.

-Griffin grew up in Boca Raton, Florida, with some time in Texas, and Wisconsin.
+Griffin grew up in Boca Raton, Florida, as well as Texas and Wisconsin.
 He went to middle school in Boca Raton and Boca Raton Community High School, where he was the president of the math club.
 In high school, Griffin ran a discount mail-order education software firm, EDCOM, out of his bedroom.
-In a 1986 article in the Sun-Sentinel, he said he thought he would become a businessman or lawyer and that he believed the job market for computer programmers would significantly decrease over the coming decade.
+In a 1986 Sun-Sentinel article, he said he thought he would become a businessman or lawyer and that he believed the job market for computer programmers would significantly decline over the coming decade.

-Griffin started at Harvard College in the fall of 1986.
-That year, one of his first investments was to buy put options on Home Shopping Network, making a $5,000 profit.
+Griffin started at Harvard College in 1986.
+That year, one of his first investments was to buy put options on Home Shopping Network.
+He made $5,000.
 He also invested in convertible arbitrage opportunities in convertible bonds.
-Despite a ban on running businesses from campus, Griffin convinced school administrators to allow him to install a satellite dish on the roof of Cabot House, a dormitory, to receive stock quotes.
+Despite a ban on running businesses from campus, Griffin convinced school administrators to allow him to install a satellite dish on the roof his dormitory, Cabot House, to receive stock quotes.
 He also asked Terrence J. O'Connor, the manager of convertible bonds at Merrill Lynch in Boston, to open a brokerage account for him with $100,000 that Griffin had gotten from his grandmother, his dentist, and others.
-His first fund launched in 1987 with $265,000, days after his 19th birthday.
-The fund launched in time to profit from short positions on Black Monday.
-Griffin graduated in 1989 and received a Bachelor of Arts degree with a major in economics.
+His first fund launched in 1987, with $265,000.
+It launched in time to profit from short positions on Black Monday.
+Griffin graduated from Harvard in 1989 with a Bachelor of Arts degree in economics.